pyrotek45/Pyrotek45Nvim/README.md

   - Edit config : `space -> e -> c` ( This will open your neovim configuration )
   - Source config : `space -> s -> c` ( This will source your config to take immediate effect )

-- Multi Curser Mode:
+- Multi Cursor Mode:
-  - Hover over a word and press : `ctrl + n` ( This will add a curser to copies of the word )
+  - Hover over a word and press : `ctrl + n` ( This will add a cursor to copies of the word )

 - Window Movement:
   - Move left : `space -> h`